-Four identical source menus are available.
+Two identical source menus are available.
 The "SRC 1" text can be replaced by with a user-defined name appropriate for the associated source.

-"F" and "M" represent the module slot position.
-The number directly following these letters represents either the first bank of four channels (1, 2, 3, 4) called "1" or the second bank of four channels (5, 6, 7, 8) called "5" in a particular CT/VT module.
+"F" represents the module slot position.
+The number directly following this letter represents either the first bank of four channels (1, 2, 3, 4) called "1" or the second bank of four channels (5, 6, 7, 8) called "5" in a particular CT/VT module.
 Refer to the Introduction to AC Sources section at the beginning of this chapter for additional details on this concept.